v9joshi/Obstacle-avoiding-agents/Open accesss code/ReadMe.txt

 To run a simulation please run simulateAgents.m in Matlab.

 This program simulates multiple agents interacting with each other and the environment.
-The agents have inidivual behaviour designed to
+The agents have individual behaviour designed to
     a) Move towards a goal.
     b) Avoid obstacles in the way.
     c) Interact with other agents so as to move in a group